-To have a new roof over your head, to be able to call it your own and to be able to look back on so much energy, creativity, sweat and time put in, how does that feel?
+How does it feel to have a new roof over your head, to be able to call it your own and to be able to look back on so much energy, creativity, sweat and time?

-Anna: Looking at the photos, I’m starting to notice what really came out.
+Anna: When I look at the photos, I start to realize what really came out.
 In your head you know exactly how it should look in the end and you only make progress step by step and suddenly it’s there.
 After three and a half years of planning and implementation, it is a huge weight off our hearts to be ready to open the doors.

 Anna let’s start from the beginning.
-What was Balthasar Volcano before it was born for you – a dream, a vision, a fixed project, a very concrete goal, or completely clear that it had to come this way?
+What was Balthasar Volcano to you before it was born – a dream, a vision, a fixed plan, a very concrete goal, or was it absolutely clear that it had to happen?

-Anna: It started about nine years ago, when I saw Max’s family home and thought it would be perfect for a bed and breakfast.
-It turned out that it would not work out that way with this house, so we kept looking for other properties.
+Anna: It all started around nine years ago when I saw Max’s family home and thought it would be perfect for a bed and breakfast.
+It turned out that this house wasn’t going to work out, which is why we kept looking around for other properties.

-Max: We were also looking for a new place in St. Wolfgang for our office, because we wanted to get out of the old, damp office.
+Max: We were also looking for a new space for our office in St. Wolfgang because we wanted to get out of the old, damp office.
 In the course of this search, it turned out that the family decided to give away the old building after all.
-Our raw thoughts for today’s concept were coherent from the beginning and also secured us funding.
-Initially, we wanted to preserve the old house, but this turned out not to be expedient from a building ecology point of view.
+Our rough ideas for today’s concept were coherent from the outset and also secured us the funding.
+Initially, we wanted to keep the old house, but this turned out not to be expedient from a building ecology point of view.

 The place where Balthasar Volcano was created would be a real estate agent’s dream.
 In the center of the Salzkammergut, in the middle of the tourism hotspot St. Wolfgang and yet far away from the hustle and bustle, in an absolutely quiet location, surrounded by forest and meadows with a view of the entire Wolfgangsee.
 How did this place come about?

-Max: My grandfather received this place as one of 13 siblings and built a house on it in the post-war years.
+Max: My grandfather was one of eight siblings to receive this site and built a house on it in the post-war years.
 However, this old building was at the end of its rope.
 To redevelop it would have been equivalent to the well-known Hinterholz Acht, which is why we decided to demolish it and rebuild the site.

-Why was it a matter of the heart for you Anna to launch Balthasar Volcano with all its special features in this way?
+Why was it so close to Anna’s heart to launch Balthasar Volcano with all its special features?

-Anna: The biggest matter of the heart, which I still pursue, is to force that the vegan way of life arrives with the broad mass and the outdated picture of the eco, which renounces everything, disappears from the heads of humans.
+Anna: The thing I’m still most passionate about is pushing for the vegan lifestyle to be accepted by the masses and for the outdated image of the eco who gives up everything to disappear from people’s minds.
 We deliberately use materials that are not of animal origin.
-We have also informed ourselves in this regard at some trade fairs – the trend is clearly going in this direction.
+We have also gathered information on this at a number of trade fairs – the trend is clearly moving in this direction.
 I can hardly fit this topic of the heart into my professional life.
 At the end of the day, I may have designed beautiful things and persuaded customers to switch to recycled paper, but I have no influence on the products.

 Away from your joint professional work in your company.
 What does your life revolve around.
 What is important to you?

-Max: Lately, our vegetable gardening and the beautiful nature in the Salzkammergut, which we use for long walks with our dog, have provided us with a balance.
-During the last three years, apart from these activities, there was not much time for our life between the office and the Balthasar Volcano construction project. (laughs)
+Max: Recently, we’ve been able to balance things out by growing vegetables in our garden and enjoying the beautiful nature in the Salzkammergut, which we use for long walks with our dog.
+Over the last three years, there hasn’t been much time for our lives between the office and the Balthasar Volcano construction project apart from these activities. (laughs)

-Living consciously, thinking and acting across generations – the much-cited sustainability – is more relevant today than ever before.
-For you, a zeitgeist or a way of life?
+Living consciously, thinking and acting across generations – the much-cited concept of sustainability – is more relevant today than ever before.
+A zeitgeist or a way of life for you?

 Anna: It’s definitely a way of life for us.
-We may not have children, but we try to do everything we can to leave a better world for our next generations.
-The correct handling of nature, animal and plant world is a very big concern for us.
+We may not have any children, but we try to do everything we can to leave behind a better world for our next generations.
+The proper treatment of nature, flora and fauna is very important to us.

-Was there a starting point for this attitude of yours, a bowl experience, or a point of no return?
+Was there a starting point, a key experience or a point of no return for this attitude of yours?

-Max: The first documentary films about our food system left a massive impression on me and caused me to deal intensively with many other topics in addition to the constantly advancing industrialization in food production and the agricultural economy.
+Max: The first documentary films about our food system left a massive impression on me and made me take a closer look at many other topics in addition to the constantly advancing industrialization of food production and agriculture.
 It’s not just about cooking at home.
-Also in the construction of houses, in the purchase of materials in the office or in the rental , that already has a very strong effect in total.
+Even when building a house, buying materials in the office or renting out, the overall effect is very significant.
 It requires being consistent, but that’s what it’s worth to us in any case, and that’s what we want to draw attention to with the Balthasar Volcano project.

-Anna: One of the worst things for people is abandonment.
+Anna: One of the worst things for people is to go without.
 It is often believed that living vegan is pure renunciation.
 However, the more one deals with this topic, the more one notices that the renunciation is not so much a loss of quality of life, but an exchange of certain things, even an improvement in very many areas.
-I used to think about these things a lot, but it wasn’t until I looked my young dog in the eye one day that the final decision was made in me to distance myself from animal products.
+I used to think about these things a lot, but it wasn’t until I looked my young dog in the eye one day that I made the final decision to distance myself from animal products.

-Does a neo-host couple welcome their guests at the Balthasar Volcano or how would you describe yourselves against the tourist background of St. Wolfgang?
+Does a neo-host couple welcome their guests to the Balthasar Volcano or how would you describe yourselves against the tourist background of St. Wolfgang?

-Anna: Of course we would like to welcome our guests personally, but we have planned the house in such a way that it also works when we are away on business and are not on site at the house.
-Many people appreciate their rest on vacation, which we also want to respect if that is desired.
+Anna: Of course we want to welcome our guests personally, but we have planned the house so that it also works when we are away on business and not in the house.
+Many people value their peace and quiet on vacation, which we would also like to respect if this is desired.

 In your intention to create Baltasar Volcano, did the idea of a lodging establishment or a complete novelty in the residential sector prevail?
 Did you just need something new and different and you had the idea?